Employing nursing associates

 Nursing associate apprenticeships

-The nursing associate apprentice standard requires nursing associate apprenticeships to be delivered by an NMC-approved approved education institution (AEI) for pre-registration nursing.
+The current nursing associate apprentice standard requires nursing associate apprenticeships to be delivered by an NMC-approved approved education institution (AEI) for pre-registration nursing.

-Employers involved in current test sites
+Employers involved in current pilot sites

 We must assess the comparability of the qualification of every pre-regulation student’s application to join the register.
 If their qualification is deemed comparable, they can apply to register as if they have an NMC-approved qualification.